jsoft88/DistributedProcessWatcher/README.md

   <li>idOfParentMasterWatcher: identifier of the MW a CMW is linked to.
 If this refers to an instance of MW, this value matches its <b>uniqueId</b>.</li>
   <li>maxForgiveMeMillis: how many milliseconds will IMWs wait before competing for a new election after the current AMW fails to update multiple times.
 This should be larger than <b>time ticks interval</b> used for TMs.</li>
   <li>hardKillScript: provide a combination of command plus script to hard kill processes.
 This is necessary if you consider that a process.destroy() won't suffice.
 This script will be executed when the active CMW is told to kill itself.</li>
+  <li>amwKillZnode: pre-existing znode that IMWs use to request permission to kill inactive AMW and also to check whether they got permission or not.</li>
   </ul></li>
 </ul><br/>

-<b id="sdp">Safety Deletion Policy</b>
+<b id="sdp">Safety Deletion Policy (for Time Masters)</b>
-<p>Before proceeding to a competition for new active TM or MW, inactive TMs or MWs must follow a safety deletion policy:</p>
+<p>Before proceeding to a competition for new active TM, inactive TMs must follow a safety deletion policy:</p>
 <ul>
   <li>Masters must wait a specified amount of milliseconds before proceeding to the creation of a notification znode.</li>
   <li>Only masters that finished waiting and still have time to create notification znode, can participate in the competition.</li>
   <li>The only master that managed to create the notification znode, is the next active master.</li>
   <li>Masters that did not compete for creating notification znode, just wait until allowed-to-compete masters finish competition.</li>
   </ul><br/>

+<b> id="sdpmw">Safety Deletion Policy (for Master Watchers)</b>
+<p>When IMWs detect that current AMW is not responding on time, they have to find a new AMW that will keep processes
+running.
+Unlike TMs, IMWs must request for permission to proceed with a competition (and thus, permission to kill AMW).
+Permission can be granted by the current ATM, and the first thing an IMW does is check what the current status of AMW kill request znode is.
+If it is FREE, it requests permission to kill AMW and become the next AMW.
+If the ATM grants permission, it sets the znode to BUSY and proceeds to become the new ATM.
+After a while, ATM restores the status of AMW kill request znode and sets it back to FREE.</p>

 <b>Why is there a need of a Safety Deletion Policy?</b>
 <p>Even though znodes are automatically removed when a client disconnects, we cannot always assume that once an ATM or AMW stops responding, it will also disconnect from ZooKeeper.
 So this deletion policy, forces ITMs or IMWs to verify whether a critical znode for the correct operation of the library has been removed before proceeding to compete for a new ATM or AMW.
 Imagine that there are 3 MWs: mw1, mw2 and mw3; and mw1 stops responding but it does not disconnect from ZooKeeper.
 Znode for time listeners and keep alive znode continue to exist, but mw2 is the first MW to detect that current AMW is failing to update within time.
 So, if they do not follow the deletion policy, and they just remove existing znodes before re-creating those 2 critical znodes for the operation of MWs, mw3 might delete the znode that mw2 created seconds before it also detected that mw1 was failing to update, and this would lead to a new unnecessary competition, discarding an IMW that could have kept the system running if 2 MWs were gone. </p>
 <p>So, by following the safety policy, we avoid having situations where unnecessary competitions take place and things continue to work as expected.</p>